MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 * Result (boolean) - Returns true if there are no errors related to this command.

+## Beta - Images & Display

+### ClearDisplayText - BETA
+Force-clears an error message from Misty’s display. **Note: This command is provided as a convenience.
+You should not typically need to call ClearDisplayText.**

+Endpoint: POST {robot-ip-address}/api/beta/text/clear

+Parameters
+- None

+Return Values
+- Result (boolean) - Returns `true` if there are no errors related to this command.

 ## Beta - Audio